-- Prepare a fieldwork manual for the research team as a whole, including: - guidelines on sampling procedures and what to do if respondents are not available or refuse to co-operate. - A clear explanation of the purpose and procedures of the study which should be used to introduce each interview, and - Instruction sheets on how to ask certain question and how to record the answer. - Select your research assistants, it required with care.
-Choose assistants that are: - from the same educational level - knowledgeable about the topic and local conditions - not the object of study themselves; and - not biased concerning the topic (for example health staff are usually not the best possible interviewers for a study on alternative health practices). - Train Research Assistants carefully in all topics covered in the field work manual as well as in interview techniques and make sure that all members of the research team master interview techniques such as: - asking questions in a neutral manner - not showing by words or expression what answers one expects - not showing agreement, disagreement or surprise; and - recording the answers precisely as they are provided, without setting or interpreting them. - Pre-test research instruments and research procedures with the whole research team, including research assistants.
+Prepare a fieldwork manual for the research team as a whole, including:

+guidelines on sampling procedures and what to do if respondents are not available or refuse to co-operate.

+A clear explanation of the purpose and procedures of the study should be used to introduce each interview, and from the same educational level knowledgeable about the topic and local conditions not the object of study themselves; and not biased concerning the topic (for example health staff are usually not the best possible interviewers for a study on alternative health practices).

+Instruction sheets on how to ask certain questions and how to record the answer.

+Select your research assistants, it is required with care.
+Choose assistants that are:

+Train Research Assistants carefully in all topics covered in the fieldwork manual as well as in interview techniques and make sure that all members of the research team master interview techniques such as:

+asking questions in a neutral manner not showing by words or expression what answers one expects not showing agreement, disagreement or surprise; and recording the answers precisely as they are provided, without setting or interpreting them.

+Pre-test research instruments and research procedures with the whole research team, including research assistants.

-- Take care that research assistants are not placed under too much stress (requiring too many interviews a day; paying per interview instead of per day). - Arrange for ongoing supervision of research assistants.
-If, in case of a larger survey, special supervisors have to be appointed, guideline should be developed for supervisory tasks. - Devise methods to assure the quality of data collected by all members of the research team.
-For example, quality can be assured by: - requiring interviewers to check whether the questionnaire is filled in completely before finishing each interview - asking the supervisor to check at the end of each day during the data collection period whether the recorded information makes sense; and - having the researchers review the data during the data analysis stage to check whether data are complete and consistent.
+Take care that research assistants are not placed under too much stress (requiring too many interviews a day; paying per interview instead of per day).

+Arrange for ongoing supervision of research assistants.
+If, in the case of a larger survey, special supervisors have to be appointed, the guidelines should be developed for supervisory tasks.

+Devise methods to assure the quality of data collected by all members of the research team.
+For example, quality can be assured by:

+requiring interviewers to check whether the questionnaire is filled in completely before finishing each interview asking the supervisor to check at the end of each day during the data collection period whether the recorded information makes sense; and having the researchers review the data during the data analysis stage to check whether the data are complete and consistent.